Content table

 Pregnancy aside, if your luteal phase symptoms are causing you extra discomfort, don’t despair.
 There are some ways you can cope with these pesky symptoms.

-You may not be able to totally eliminate your luteal phase symptoms.
+You may not be able to eliminate your luteal phase symptoms.

 But here are some relatively simple things you can try to get at least a little relief:

 - Make small changes to your diet.
-Eating lean proteins and whole carbohydrates can help with regulating your hormone levels.
+Eating lean proteins and whole carbohydrates can help with regulate your hormone levels.
 Here are the best foods to eat during your luteal phase!

 - Engage in gentle exercise and stretching.
 Stretching and moving your body can improve your blood flow and reduce some of your luteal phase pain.